Review a patch¶

 Authors should not vote for their own patches, unless the patch has been changed substantially by other developers.

 As soon as the patch has reached the approved status by getting a +2 on Code Review and Verified, a core developer can decide to push the "Submit" button, finally pushing it to the main repository.

-A core developer can give a +2 and submit right away in case of "no-brainers" (what used to be called "FYI").
+A core developer can give a +2 and submit right away in case of "low-brainers" (what used to be called "FYI").
 A core developer can give a +2 and wait a bit before submitting (used to be FYI24, FYI48, ...).

 The active core developer who gave an early +1 should try and go back to transform the +1 into a +2 after a second review came in, if applicable.

 Each newly pushed patch requires a complete new round of voting before it can be submitted.
 So everyone that reviewed once is invited to re-vote as soon as a new patch is pushed.
 Using Gerrit's Patch History feature allows to quickly see what has changed from the already reviewed patch to the new one.